 One of the most significant questions posed by the survey, “when do you anticipate being able to provide serialized data to your wholesale distributor customers upon shipment?” shows that less than 50% will be ready for the November 2017 deadline.
 One-third indicated between November 2017 and 2023.
 Another 20% were unsure when the data would be available.

-Although manufacturers may not meet the required deadlines, it is important for pharmaceutical wholesale distribution companies to be ready with processes and have systems in place to buy and sell product with SNI information.
+It is important for pharmaceutical wholesale distribution companies to be ready with processes and have systems in place to buy and sell product with SNI information.
 The implementation of software to manage these new requirements is not mandatory, however, the addition of the SNI adds another layer of complexity that will make it virtually impossible to manage without proper ERP software with pharmaceutical functionality in place.